JonathanGrossman/mongodb_basics/01_getting_started.md

          }
 ```

 Next is a line that takes the `personDocument` from your code and sends it to MongoDB `const p = await col.insertOne(personDocument);`.
-The `await` exists because the `instertOne` method for the collection instance returns a promise.
+The `await` exists because the `insertOne` method for the collection instance returns a promise.

 One way to test whether you successfully added the `personDocument` to the `people` collection in your `test` database is to retrieve that document.
 That's what the next line of code does `const myDoc = await col.findOne();`.
 Using the `findOne` method of your collection instance, you retrieve the document and then print it to the console `console.log(myDoc);`.